consensuslayer/fhenix-docs/docs/devdocs/Examples and References/Examples-fheDapps.md

 <td>Blind Auction</td>
 <td><a href="https://github.com/FhenixProtocol/blind-auction-example">View on Github</a></td>
 <td><a href="https://github.com/FhenixProtocol/blind-auction-example/tree/main/frontend">View on Github</a></td>
-<td>An auction in which is bid is kept encrypted until the Auction ends and the winner is revealed.</td>
+<td>An auction in which the bid is kept encrypted until the Auction ends and the winner is revealed.</td>
 </tr>

 [//]: # (<tr>)